THMprod/Lemonade/README.md

 **Lemonade was an open source and experimental emulator, that emulated the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

 It was started after _citra_, a previous Nintendo 3DS emulator, was discontinued.
 The Lemonade Project was created to continue the work of _citra_, fixing its issues and improving its performance and compatibility.
-Sadly, a drama happened with PabloMK7 and it's GPL licenses, and community started to beat us, causing the rest of devs leave my project.
-So for now, this project _died._
+Sadly, Drama happened between  us andPabloMK7.
+We broke the GPL licenses, and the community acted accordingly, causing the rest of the team to leave my project.
+So for now, this project _is dead._

 <h1 align="center">
   How to download Lemonade?
-NOT AVAILABLE FOR NOW
+NOT AVAILABLE
   </h1>

 **It is recommended to use release builds**